sebibi07/bookly/README.md

 **Trade-off:** a smaller model is worse at recovering from a genuinely strange message.
-That is survivable *here* specifically because the model is not carrying the load — policy, identity and tool exposure are all decided in code, so a weaker model produces a clumsier sentence rather than a wrong outcome.
+That is survivable *here* specifically because the model is not carrying any of the load: policy, identity and tool exposure are enforced via code, so a weaker model produces a clumsier sentence rather than a wrong outcome.
-Tiering down is only safe in an architecture where the model was never the thing being trusted.

 ### 2. The tool list is the security boundary, not the prompt

 Before verification, `get_order_status` is not "discouraged" — it is **absent from the tool list the model receives**.
-You cannot jailbreak your way to a tool that was never sent.
+This will make it much harder for a bad actor to use a tool that was never sent in the first place.

 Underneath, the same idea again: **no tool accepts a `customer_id`.** It is not in any schema the model sees.
 Every scoped read derives the customer from the